Research Internal Seed Funding Program

 The maximum request for a seed award is $10,000.
 The itemized budget form must include all proposed expenditures.
 Please note that faculty stipends not to exceed $3000 per application and student support are eligible costs.
 Academic year salary is not an eligible cost.

-• Fringe benefit amounts must be calculated on top of the stipend amount and included on a separate line.
+- Fringe benefit amounts must be calculated on top of the stipend amount and included on a separate line.
+(Auto-calculated on the budget template)

-• Requests should include the number of hours and intended pay rate.
+- Requests should include the number of hours and intended pay rate.
 The rate of pay should be consistent with the GS HR student wage scale.
 A justification if rate of pay exceeds federal minimum wage or GS wage scale.
+(Note: Student wages should reflect realistic usage.
+Student wages will not normally be re-budgeted.)

-• Describe how requested programmers, consultants, translators, etc. are essential to the project.
+- Describe how requested programmers, consultants, translators, research assistants, etc. are essential to the project.
 Requests should include the number of hours and intended pay rate.

 Supplies and Materials

-• Basic computer equipment or software will not be considered for funding.
+- Basic computer equipment or software will not be considered for funding.
+Any computer components requested must be justified to include the reason it is unique to the project.

 The Committee uses cross-disciplinary criteria to evaluate proposals and to establish funding priorities.
 You are strongly encouraged, therefore, to keep these criteria in mind as you prepare your proposal.
 Careful editing and proofreading are essential.
 As appropriate, you are expected to incorporate references to pertinent literature throughout your narrative.